EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **5. Create a new expense and add tag**

-As a user, I want to be able to create a new expense and tag it with a category (like “Food,” “Transportation,” or “Entertainment”) so I can easily track and organize my spending.
+As Jordan Nguyen (a university student who wants to better understand and organize his daily spending habits), I want to be able to create a new expense and tag it with a category (like “Food,” “Transportation,” or “Entertainment”) so I can easily track and organize my spending.

 Acceptance Criteria:
 - The user can select a category from a predefined list.